codeartisanlab/Learning-Managment-System-LMS-in-Django-with-Reactjs/README.md

 -   Pay ($110) at https://www.paypal.me/codeartisanlab (Global)
 -   Pay (Rs.
 8800) via UPI "shobhathakur0859@okaxis" (India)
 -   Send me your git username or email at codeartisanlab2607[at]gmail[dot]com

-Note: Price can be change according to USD rate